-It doesn’t take a team of engineers and marketing specialists to figure out that consumers are more apt to buy into an idea if it’s easy to carry out.
+It doesn’t take a team of engineers and marketing specialists.
+Yes it won’t take them to figure out consumers are more apt to buy into an idea.
+Especially if it’s easy to carry out.

-Local governments and nonprofits have made it easy for consumers to recycle or dispose of household goods like cell phones, cardboard boxes, batteries and rubber tires, but these local recycling efforts are not scalable for big business.
-Imagine what airlines have to do when an airliner is retired.
+Local governments and nonprofits have made it easy for consumers to recycle.
+Recycle or dispose of household goods like cell phones, cardboard boxes, batteries and rubber tires.
+However, these local recycling efforts are not scalable for big business.
+Cause Imagine what airlines have to do when an airliner retires.

 Many cargo and passenger airlines face this problem when they modernize their fleet.
 Although storage is sometimes a solution, it can be pricey, too.

 Recycle That Plane

 Rather than incur ongoing expenses for storage, airlines are recycling their planes and selling the salvaged material.
 Though the worth of a scrapped plane is much less than a flying plane, storage expenses eliminated and the metals, glass, o-rings, fabrics and alloys sold.
 This helps offset the original cost of the plane.

 Though it’s not exactly modeled after the way that government and nonprofits have eased the way for consumer recycling, the Aircraft Fleet Recycling Association (AFRA) has many accredited member organizations that airlines seek out for plane deconstruction and recycling.

 But, airplanes weigh thousands of tons and the materials used in their construction range from plastic to aluminum; how is it possible to deconstruct a plane and sort through the remains?
 It’s easier than it sounds.
 Companies that specialize in plane deconstruction can often do the job in hours, and leave no trace of the once-giant airplane.
 This video shows how it’s done.